SAFEGUARDING/CHILD PROTECTION POLICY

 MAF is a voluntary organisation, which respects the right of all of the young people it supports to be protected from abuse and exploitation.
 Equally, it endeavours to ensure that the young people recognise this within the MAF community.

-MAF is committed to establishing a culture of non-abusive relationships between all those who participate in its activities, at whatever level.
+MAF is committed to establishing a culture of nurturing relationships between all those who participate in its activities, at whatever level.
 It accepts that discrimination, prejudice, in all its manifestations, is in itself abusive, and that these matters should be addressed immediately they arise.

 MAF is a voluntary organisation, which supports children/young people/adults.
 As an organisation, we acknowledge the necessity of offering to all our community relevant advice, information and training.
 This is to recognise our commitment to the best interests of all of those with whom we are engaged and to respect them individually as valued members of the community.